timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-07-13
+# Today is 2019-07-14

 ## Objectives for the day:

-- Attempt attacking physics from a new angle.
+- Level select screen with/locks and best times.
+- Prototype the shell idea
+- Light vs Hard contact
+- Continue tuning the physics, here and there.

 # Purpose

-- Get Turbo Boom drivable...
+- Get Turbo Boom prototype physics ready for player testing.